BigMacStorm/dnd-notes/content/-Dungeon Levels/Floor 2 - The Arcane Chambers.md

 Destination | [[Floor 4 - The Twisted Caverns]]

 ##### Dead Tree Gate
-Activation | Touch the archway with a dead stick.
+Activation | Touch the archway with a dead stick, or any poisonous plant such as mistletoe.

 Destination | [[Floor 5 - The Wyllowwood]]